tomaarsen/SpanMarkerNER/README.md

 * [`tomaarsen/span-marker-bert-base-fewnerd-fine-super`](https://huggingface.co/tomaarsen/span-marker-bert-base-fewnerd-fine-super) is a model that I have trained in just 4 hours on the finegrained, supervised [Few-NERD dataset](https://huggingface.co/datasets/DFKI-SLT/few-nerd).
 It reached a 0.7020 Test F1, competitive in the all-time [Few-NERD leaderboard](https://paperswithcode.com/sota/named-entity-recognition-on-few-nerd-sup).
 My training script resembles the one that you can see above.
   * See this [Weights and Biases report](https://api.wandb.ai/links/tomaarsen/dm21vbbm) for training details.
+  * Try the model out online using this [🤗 Space](https://huggingface.co/spaces/tomaarsen/span-marker-bert-base-fewnerd-fine-super).

 ## Changelog
 See [CHANGELOG.md](CHANGELOG.md) for news on all SpanMarker versions.